Nana Kofi Abuna V: Early life and education

 Nana Kofi Abuna V was born in Takoradi on August 31, 1959.
 She was named Maame Ama Azaa Nyinpanyin at birth, but was known in school as Emma Theodora Wood.
 She attended Ashley's Secretarial College, where she obtained a diploma in English, shorthand, commerce, office practice and typing.

 Chieftaincy

 She was enstooled as the chief of Essipun on December 19, 1998, after being named by the previous chief, Nana Kofi Abuna IV, as his regent.
 It is rumoured that she was selected after all the eligible male heirs rejected the offer to be enstooled as the next chief of the traditional area.
-After her enstoolment as the chief of the area, she begun working as a businesswoman and an entrepreneur, in line with tradition which holds that the chief is not to be subordinate to anyone.
+After her enstoolment as the chief of the area, she began working as a businesswoman and an entrepreneur, in line with tradition which holds that the chief is not to be subordinate to anyone.
 Nana Kofi Abuna V is the only woman traditional leader among 22 males in the Sekondi traditional council.